 Bear in mind that children don’t want to hear the reasons behind why you’re separating, who’s to blame or the details around your separation.
 They love you both.

-Should you and your ex partner speak to the children together?
+Should you speak to the children together?

 Let's have a free, confidential chat